YahooArchive/mojito/docs/dev_guide/topics/mojito_testing.rst

 =======

-Mojito provides a testing framework based on `YUI Test`_ that allows you to run unit tests for the framework, modules, applications, mojit controllers, mojit models, and mojit binders.
+Mojito provides a testing framework based on `YUI Test`_ that allows you to run unit tests for modules, applications, mojit controllers, mojit models, and mojit binders.

 The next few sections show you how to run specific tests with the ``mojito`` command.